magicbookproject/magicbook-webpack/README.md

 ## Magicbook webpack

 This is a plugin that wraps webpack to use with magicbook.
+It will:

+- Run webpack for each magicbook build
+- Allow you to have separate webpack configs for builds
+- Automatically place output relative to build folder

 ## Using the plugin